davlum/localemr-cluster/README.md

 ### Supported Versions:

-To see which images are available see the [build matrix](https://github.com/davlum/livy-server-docker/blob/master/.github/workflows/main.yaml).
+To see which images are available see the [build matrix][1].
+The image includes https://github.com/sumitsu/s3_mocktest_demo JAR in order to communicate with mock instances of S3.

 ------